A Novel Framework for Uncertainty-Driven Adaptive Exploration

-Note that the discussion above does not imply that ADEU needs to be provided with any trajectories or other forms of background knowledge.
+Note that the discussion above does not imply that ADEU needs any trajectories or other forms of background knowledge.
 ADEU assumes a zero-length initial trajectory at the beginning of the training process, and then is progressively able to extend it via its adaptive exploration technique.\footnote{Of course, if ADEU is provided with an accurate initial trajectory or policy, it can exploit such knowledge.} In other words, at the start of training, the agent has not yet converged at a policy, even for the initial states.
-As such, it lacks certainty about which actions to take and must explore until it converges to a reliable policy even for the initial state.
+As such, it lacks certainty about which actions to take and must explore until it converges to a reliable policy, even for the initial state.
 Once this occurs, the agent follows the learnt action policy from the initial state until it reaches the next state where ``enough'' uncertainty arises.
 There, it resumes exploration.
-This cycle of exploration and policy refinement continues until the agent becomes confident across the entire trajectory.
+This exploration and policy refinement cycle continues until the agent becomes confident across the entire trajectory.